Ryan Canning

-Ryan Canning (born 22 February 1984 in Cape Town) is a South African cricketer.
-He plays for Western Cape Province as a wicket-keeper batsman.
-Canning has had to serve as understudy to former Cobras captain Thami Tsolekile, playing for the Western Province amateur side in the meantime, but a superb 2008 season raised his value.
-In that season he scored his maiden first-class century and contributed several useful scores in the middle order.
+Ryan Canning (born 22 February 1984) is a South African former cricketer.
+He played for Western Province and Boland as a wicket-keeper-batsman.

 Biography

 Canning grew up in Edgemead, Cape Town, and played cricket for Pinelands Cricket Club.
-He was then signed by the Cape Cobras as a prospect.
+He was signed by Cape Cobras as a prospect.
 He featured in a few games in the Supersport series in October 2010, and scored a half-century against the Highveld Lions.
-At the end of the 2009 season, the Cobras signed Dane Vilas – another wicket-keeper batsman – and Canning was subsequently released from his contract.
+At the end of the 2009 season, the Cobras signed Dane Vilas – another wicket-keeper batsman – and Canning was released from his contract.